This is an advertisement

 • Erratic driving patterns

 This means that arbitrary stops and arrests are illegal.
-Our observant, knowledgeable attorneys will carefully analyze police reports and salient details from your case to determine if police lacked probable cause or otherwise violated your rights in the process of a search or arrest.
+Our observant, knowledgeable lawyer will carefully analyze police reports and significant details from your case to determine whether police lacked probable cause or otherwise violated your rights in the process of a search or arrest.

 Probable Cause And The Legality Of Checkpoints